saharsamr/NEDG/make_datasets/README.md

 # Make Necessary Datasets
 We need to gather a dataset consisting of entity descriptions along with their respective contexts.
 To achieve this, we used the **Wikipedia** and **Wikidata** encyclopedias as our sources.
-We then fine-tuned the **BART** model, as described in [this paper](https://aclanthology.org/2020.acl-main.703/), and employed the predictions from the fine-tuned models to create the classification dataset.
+We then fine-tuned the **BART** model, introduced in [this paper](https://aclanthology.org/2020.acl-main.703/), and employed the predictions from the fine-tuned models to create the classification dataset.
 Further information is provided below.

 ## Description Generation Datasets:
 By running **./make_dataset.sh** file, the following steps will be done (which can take up to several hours!):